Invasion of Privacy: Appropriation

 - The law varies state-by-state on what constitutes a protected aspect of identity.
 For example, California law expressly protects a person's name, likeness, voice, signature, and photograph, whereas Florida statutory law is more limited, protecting only a person's name, likeness, portrait, and photograph.
 State statutory law differences are frequently minimized by case law, but these differences nonetheless can affect the strength and scope of your claim.

-3. The defendant used your identity for his or her immediate and direct benefit.
+3. The defendant used your identity for their immediate and direct benefit.

 - This "benefit" is typically commercial, as in the use of a personal photograph for advertising.
 Some states, such as Florida, limit liability to situations involving a commercial benefit.
 In other states, however, liability may attach even if the defendant appropriated the identity for a noncommercial benefit, such as impersonation for professional gain.